claymcleod/nodejs-rest-api-example/README.md

+# NodeJS secure RESTFUL api

 A skeleton of a secure RESTFUL api for NodeJS.
+Demo of the this project is here: http://nodejs-recipe-book.herokuapp.com/

 # Steps to add new API